kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 A shell and tube heat exchanger is a common design of heat exchanger comprising of an outside shell (pressure vessel) and a bundle of tubes inside it.
 One fluid runs through the tubes and another fluid flows over the tubes (through the shell) in order to exchange heat between the two fluids.

 The figure below shows a very simple shell and tube heat exchanger consisting of one circular tube that runs horizontally through the middle of a rectangular shell.
 The inside tube carries $50~\L/\min$ of oil at $200\F$.
 The shell carries $4500~\L/\min$ of sea water at $25\C$ to carry heat away from the oil.
-If the length of the shell is $1.8~\m$ estimate the energy loss of the sea water.
+If the length of the shell is $1.8~\m$ estimate the energy loss and pressure drop of the sea water.
 Assume that the surface roughness is the same as drawn brass or copper tubing ($\epsilon=0.0015~\mm$).

 <img src="img/HeatExchanger.png" alt="Moody Diagram">